dij0s/PETAL/thesis/bachelor_thesis.typ

     [Non-functional],
     [Usability and accessibility],
-    [The interface must be intuitive and accessible for users with varying technical expertise.],
+    [The interface must be intuitive and accessible for users with varying technical expertise.], ),

-    [Non-functional],
-    [Multilingual support],
-    [The system should support multilingual interaction, including both the website interface and conversational responses.], ),
-  caption: "Table outlining the system requirements for the solution, divided into functional requirements (e.g., data integration, conversational interface) and non-functional requirements (e.g., usability, extensibility, multilingual support)", ) <requirements_table>
+  caption: "Table outlining the system requirements for the solution, divided into functional requirements (e.g., data integration, conversational interface) and non-functional requirements (e.g., usability, extensibility)", ) <requirements_table>

 Ongoing weekly evaluations with supervisors led to the identification of additional needs, which progressively refined and improved the system to better support energy planning and enhance user experience.

-As these initial requirements established the basis for the project, the next section presents the design and implementation details of the solution.
+As these requirements established the basis for the project, the next section presents the design and implementation details of the solution.

 #pagebreak()
 == System Design <system_design>